grodansparadis/vscp-doc-spec/class2.protocol.md

  | Byte 16-19 | Register to read (or start index), (MSB->LSB).   |
  | Byte 20-21 | Number of registers to read (max 487).           |

 Number of registers to read can also be restricted by the buffer size on the board (register 0x98).
-If this register is set to something else then 0 (default) this is the max size for data.
+If this register is set to something else than 0 (default) this is the max size for data.

 This means that buffer_size - 8 is maximum data bytes read.